clorth0/Section-1/README.md

 has exported a CSV file containing vulnerability scan results, but they need a risk-based prioritization strategy to focus on the most critical vulnerabilities first.

+Write a Python script that:
+* Parses a CSV file containing vulnerability scan results (mock data provided).
+* Prioritizes vulnerabilities based on CVSS score, exploitability (e.g. EPSS), and asset criticality.
+* Outputs a ranked list of top 10 vulnerabilities requiring immediate remediation.
+* Provides a remediation recommendation for each critical vulnerability.

 ## Features

 This Python script enriches and prioritizes vulnerabilities from scan data using a combination of real-time threat intelligence sources.
 It is designed to support technical assessment workflows and security automation efforts.